A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Generative Modeling under Data Constraint: Task Taxonomy, Challenges

 \subsubsection{Challenges for Training Generative Models under Data Constraint}

-~ Data constraints typically introduce additional challenges and amplify existing ones when training generative models.
+Data constraints typically introduce additional challenges and amplify existing ones when training generative models.
 Here, we delve into the challenges of training GM-DC.
 These limitations include pervasive issues of overfitting and frequency bias which are commonly observed across various approaches.
 Additionally, knowledge transfer between domains brings forth specific problems including the proximity between source and target domains and the transfer of incompatible source knowledge.
-As shown in Fig.~\ref{fig:works_statistics}, around $39\%$ of works directly rely on knowledge transfer as a mainstream method to tackle GM-DC, and more than $20\%$ of works propose methods based on other approaches that are compatible with transfer learning.
+As shown in Fig.~\ref{fig:works_statistics}, a lot of works directly rely on knowledge transfer as a mainstream method to tackle GM-DC, and a number of works propose methods based on other approaches that are compatible with transfer learning.

-\textbf{Overfitting to Training Data.} In machine learning, overfitting is a common issue when powerful models start to memorize the training data instead of learning the generalizable semantics \cite{santos2022avoiding}.
-In generative modeling, the overfitting problem exacerbates under data constraints due to the high capacity of current generative models \cite{noguchi2019bsa, liu2021fastgan, karras2020ada}.
-When limited training data is available, generative models may simply remember the training data \cite{li2020ewc, ojha2021cdc} and learn to generate the exact training samples \cite{zhao2022adam} instead of capturing the data distribution.
-Furthermore, under data constraints, generative modeling is more prone to mode collapse \cite{tran2021dag}, i.e., the generators learn only a limited set of modes and fail to capture other modes of the data distribution, resulting in limited diversity in generated samples \cite{yu2022understanding, nguyen2023rethinking}.
+\textbf{Overfitting to Training Data.} In machine learning, overfitting is a common issue when powerful models start to memorize the training data instead of learning the generalizable semantics \citep{santos2022avoiding}.
+In generative modeling, the overfitting problem exacerbates under data constraints due to the high capacity of current generative models \citep{noguchi2019bsa, liu2021fastgan, karras2020ada}.
+When limited training data is available, generative models may simply remember the training data \citep{li2020ewc, ojha2021cdc} and learn to generate the exact training samples \citep{zhao2022adam} instead of capturing the data distribution.
+Furthermore, under data constraints, generative modeling is more prone to mode collapse \citep{tran2021dag}, i.e., the generators learn only a limited set of modes and fail to capture other modes of the data distribution, resulting in limited diversity in generated samples \citep{yu2022understanding, nguyen2023rethinking}.